DrakirL/DrakirL.github.io/p10/background.md

 Suggested Personality Traits: ???

 ## Entertainer
-You come from a travelling posse spreading joy and wonder *INSERT MORE DETAILS HERE* <br>
+You come from a travelling posse, spreading joy and wonder *INSERT MORE DETAILS HERE* <br>
 <br><br>
-You learn the traditional language of your domain and gain Training in "Dice Games". <br>
+You learn a traditional language of your domain and gain Training in "Dice Games". <br>
-You gain 2 Skill Points in Guts, Acrobatics, Lore, and Performance. <br>
+Starting Skills: Guts, Acrobatics, Lore, and Performance. <br>
-Put 5 Skill Points in a single Skill.
+Increase your Grade for one of your Starting Skills by 1.
 <br><br>
 Your equipment consists of:
 + ???